vmatev/electricitymaps-contrib/CAPACITY_UPDATE.md

 ## Capacity sources <a name="capacity_sources"></a>

- Of all electricity data available, capacity is probably the least consistent (eg different reporting standards, different update frequencies, accessibility).
-A review of available capaicty data was done for this project in order to manage the number of different data sources used for capacity and to ensure that the capacity data has been reviewed and has an overall quality level.
+ Of all electricity data available, capacity is probably the least consistent (e.g. different reporting standards, different update frequencies, accessibility).
+A review of available capacity data was done in order to manage the number of different data sources used for capacity and to ensure that the capacity data has been reviewed and has an overall consistent quality level.

- Limiting the number of sources for capacity data also increases the maintainability of the entire dataset.

  The main organisations that published capacity data are: